 How To Transfer Files Via Android FTP Server

-To start using FTP servers for file transfer between your android devices and PC, you will need to set up two different FTP clients on your phone and your pc.
+To start using FTP servers for file transfer between your Android devices and PC, you must set up two different FTP clients on your phone and your PC.

-For android, we recommend using ES file manager (Although we will provide many other options further in the article); dubbed as the best FTP app for android, it includes a built-in search function, an image viewer, and, most importantly, a LAN browser.
+For Android, we recommend using ES file manager (Although we will provide many other options further in the article); dubbed the best FTP app for Android, it includes a built-in search function, an image viewer, and, most importantly, a LAN browser.

 Download FTP Clients On Both Devices